pkarsy/ds3231-toit/README.md

 ## Developer Hints
 - library documentation at [ds3231 toit registry](https://pkg.toit.io/github.com/pkarsy/toit-ds3231@0.8.2/docs/)
 - Inspect the examples to see how they work in practice.
 - The library does not raise exceptions, even on hardware errors (bad cabling for example).
-Instead the member functions either return directly the error (time set) or return null and the error variable is set with the error (time get).
+Instead the member functions either return directly the error (time set) or return null and the error variable is set (time get).

 ### Constructor
 We can create the driver instance with 2 ways.
-- If we need the i2c bus for multiple peripherals, we must create the i2c bus object first, and then we pass it to the constructor.
+- If we need the i2c bus for multiple peripherals, we create the i2c bus object first, and then we pass it to the constructor.
 - If the DS3231 is the only i2c in the bus (most common case) we can simply pass the pin numbers to the constructor.

 ### Setting and getting the time
-This library, just like the esp-idf library and the ntp library, uses the time-adjustment instead of absolute time.
-This is a clever way to set the time correctly, even if there is a time gap between time-get and time-set
+This library, just like the ntp library, uses time-adjustment instead of absolute time.
+This is a clever way to set the time correctly, even if there is a time gap between time-get(From NTP for example) and time-set(to the DS3231)

 ### SQW pin
 The library does not use/need this pin by itself, but you may find it usefull for other purposes, as interrupt source etc. The following functions can control the SQW output.